khepri72/peppol-light-backend/replit.md

 ## Overview

 Peppol Light Backend is a RESTful API built with Node.js and Express that provides a complete invoicing SaaS platform.
-The system manages user authentication, invoice creation and management, and PDF file uploads.
+The system manages user authentication, invoice creation and management, PDF generation with customizable templates, and file uploads.
 It uses Airtable as a cloud-based database solution for data persistence, making it easy to deploy and scale without managing traditional database infrastructure.

 The application follows a standard MVC-style architecture with clear separation between routes, controllers, and configuration.
-It includes a React frontend with shadcn/ui components, though the primary focus is on the backend API functionality.
+Key features include JWT authentication, invoice status filtering, PDF generation with PDFKit, and customizable invoice templates with company branding.

 ## User Preferences